 \subsection{Background geometry}

 Let $N \ge 2$ be an integer.
-Here we see background geometry of this paper and explain why we consider the period of the differential form $p_n(z)^{\frac{N-2}{2}}dz$.
-Section 2 in \cite{T} is the excellent survey of related topics.
+Here we review the geometric background for this paper and explain why we consider the periods of the differential form $p_n(z)^{\frac{N-2}{2}}dz$.
+Section 2 in \cite{T} is an excellent survey of related topics.

 The category $\D_n^N$ was first introduced as the derived Fukaya category \cite{KhSe,T} of Lagrangian $N$-spheres which form the basis of vanishing cycles in the universal deformation of the $A_n$-singularity